A New Monte Carlo Based Algorithm for the Gaussian Process Classification Problem: Introduction

 The method proposed in this paper fits more into the second category described above (i.e. exact Monte Carlo-based), but it is not based on the MCMC concept.
 It is guaranteed to converge as close as possible to the exact solution of the multi-integral formula, provided we use a large enough sample of generated points.
 The advantages of the proposed algorithm is that it does not require any parameter-tuning (other than specifying the number of Monte Carlo generated points), is consistent, and reliable.
 (In short it works all the time, we tested hundreds of problems, some as high as 2000 dimensional problems.)
 It also compares favorably in terms of speed and accuracy to the other MCMC approaches, especially for the evaluation of the marginal likelihood.
 The marginal likelihood is an expression for the likelihood of the data given the parameters.
 The hyperparameters are typically tuned by optimizing the marginal likelihood function.
-Moreover, in contrast with several MCMC approaches, the accuracy for the proposed algorithm is similar for most possible hyperparameter combinations of the covariance matrix, thus allowing easy hyperparameter tuning.
+Because of repeated evaluations of the likelihood function, this step is the most time-consuming part, and the speed-up provided by the proposed algorithm will lead to a significant computational benefit.
 A beneficial aspect of the proposed integral formulation is that it gives many insights into the different influencing factors.
 For example, one can obtain the limiting behavior of the covariance matrix parameters, and therefore understand the classification behavior when moving their values in certain directions.
 Also, the other advantage of the integral formulation is that it is given in terms of multivariate Gaussian orthant integrals.
 These are well-researched integrals, and several approximations exist in the literature.
 So, this could possibly open the way for new competitive approximations to the GPC problem.

 The paper is organized as follows.
 Next section we present an overview and definition of the GPC problem.
 In Section 3 we propose the new formulation that is obtained by simplifying the multi-integral formula.
 Section 4 presents an overview of the multivariate Gaussian integral that has to be evaluated.
 In Section 5 we propose the new Monte Carlo model for evaluating the integral.
 Section 6 provides the experimental study to assess the new model, and Section 7 is the conclusion.